Zandor300/GeneralToolsFramework/README.md

 [![License](https://img.shields.io/cocoapods/l/GeneralToolsFramework.svg?style=flat)](https://cocoapods.org/pods/GeneralToolsFramework)
 [![Platform](https://img.shields.io/cocoapods/p/GeneralToolsFramework.svg?style=flat)](https://cocoapods.org/pods/GeneralToolsFramework)

 I, [Zandor Smith](https://zandorsmith.com), use a general set of classes in all of my iOS apps.
-Because I use these classes all the time, I descided to write my own Cocoapod with all these classes.
+Because I use these classes all the time, I decided to write my own Cocoapod with all these classes.

 ## Requirements